chaos-polymtl/lethe/doc/source/parameters/cfd/cfd.rst

     # Output the boundaries of the domain along with their ID
     set output boundaries            = false

-    # The control for the output of the simulation resultsResults can be either
+    # The control for the output of the simulation results.
+Results can be either
     # outputted at constant iteration frequency or at constant time
     set output control               = iteration